University of Iowa School of Art and Art History

 Twilight view of the University of Iowa Visual Arts Building designed by Steven Holl Architects.

-Interior of the University of Iowa Visual Arts Building during the dedication.

-Learning how to make molds in the University of Iowa Visual Arts Building.

-Learning how to use the plasma cutter in the sculpture studio of the University of Iowa Visual Arts Building.

 History

 The arts were an important part of the curriculum at the University of Iowa long before the School of Art and Art History was officially established in 1936.
 As far back as 1882, University of Iowa students were required to take "free-hand drawing" courses.
 Art history was added around 1900 through the departments of philosophy and classical archaeology.

 In the 1920s, the university brought art history and studio art into one department, creating a rich learning environment where studio artist would benefit by learning the history of art and art historians could better understand the studio experience.
 This innovative idea was copied by many institutions calling it the "Iowa Idea".

 Iowa was the first major university to accept creative works, rather than written theses for graduate degrees in the arts.
 In 1924 the University of Iowa conferred the first graduate degree "Master's in Graphic and Plastic Arts" to Eve Drewelowe.
 In 1940 Elizabeth Catlett was awarded the first Master of Fine Arts degree at the University of Iowa.
 The University of Iowa conferred more graduate arts degrees in the nation between 1946-62 than any other university.

 Grant Wood taught painting at the school from 1934-41.
 H. W. Janson, renown art historian, taught art history at the school from 1938-41.
 Philip Guston taught painting from 1941-45.
 Many of Guston's painting from this time show Iowa City buildings in the backgrounds.

 Recognizing Iowa's innovative approach, Peggy Guggenheim donated Jackson Pollock's "Mural" to the art department in 1951.

 Mauricio Lasansky taught at the School of Art and Art History from 1945-86.
 In September 1962, Time Magazine called Lasansky "the nation's most influential printmaker" and his University of Iowa studio "the printmaking capital of the United States."

 Ana Mendieta received an MFA in intermedia from the University of Iowa in 1972.
 Born in Cuba, her family fled to the United States in 1961 to escape the Cuban Revolution.
 Mendieta's work focused on the female body and the landscape.
 She created photographs, videotapes and films that documented her performances and landscape sculptures.
 Mendieta died in September 1985 from a fall from a 34th floor apartment in New York City.

 In 1969 the University of Iowa Museum of Art opened with collections from the School of Art and Art History, including the Pollock "Mural" and the Beckmann triptych "Karneval"; and the Elliott Collection, which included works by Braque, DeChirico, Kandinsky, Léger, Marc, Matisse, Picasso and Vlaminck.
 In the 1980s, Maxwell and Elizabeth Stanley donated one of the most important collections of African art to the museum.